mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 In chapter 3 you added the list page to your app by creating a new component.
 Adding the details page is the same process.
 In this exercise, you'll be creating the Details page.

 We're not going to walk you through this process step by step, so try it out for yourself.
 If you're new to Angular, that's ok.
 Don't feel like you need to have mastered what it takes to create a new page without help.
-We'll give you a few pointers: first, review what you did in [chatper 3](#chapter3.0); second, use this checklist to make sure you didn't forget any steps.
+We'll give you a few pointers: first, review what you did in [chapter 3](#chapter3.0); second, use this checklist to make sure you didn't forget any steps.

 > **IMPORTANT**
 >